Ticks

 Most people discover ticks crawling on their bodies or burrowed into the flesh of a family member or pet.
 As ticks feed on blood, their bodies can balloon up to 120 times their normal body weight.
 Once finished, they drop from their hosts and lay masses of eggs.
 With indoor infestations, thousands of hatchlings cover walls and windows.

 Unlike fleas, ticks don't jump.
-Instead, they grab onto people and pets as they walk by.
+Instead, they grab onto people and pets walking by.
 To test outdoor areas for signs of ticks, slowly drag a white cloth through grass.
-Despite their small bodies, ticks that grab onto the cloth show up easily.
+Despite their small bodies, ticks that grab onto the cloth show up easily against the white backdrop.

 If you're bitten by a tick and a rash develops, see a doctor immediately.
 The look of the rash can help doctors diagnose tick-transmitted diseases more easily.